-As the one of the steps in getting your green card visa processes done, there is one very important step among others.
-It is medical examination of you.
+As one of the steps in getting your green card visa processes done, there is one very important step among others.
+It is a medical examination of you.
 Medical examinations in the United States are typically required for adjustment of status cases (Form I-485), and may also be required for requests for “V” nonimmigrant status (Form I-539).

 If you are in the United States then the immigration medical exam must be conducted by a physician designated by USCIS (also known as a “civil surgeon”).
 To find an approved doctor near you or call our National Customer Service Center at 1-800-375-5283.